Blog

 The FF Master is a capable, mid-range humanoid robot built on proven AgiBot X2 hardware.
 At $22,990, it offers competitive specs: 30 DOF, 2 m/s speed, comprehensive sensors, and solid AI compute.
 The "FF Embodied Intelligence" software and U.S.-based support could provide value over direct China imports.

-However, transparency requires acknowledging the full picture:- This is white-labeled Chinese hardware, not FF-manufactured
+However, transparency requires acknowledging the full picture:

 *Last updated: March 2026.
 This review reflects information available at publication.
 Specs sourced from FF official announcements and cross-referenced with AgiBot X2 specifications.
 Robozaps is a humanoid robot marketplace committed to transparent, accurate product information.*